 Protests may be made only by Proposers who submitted a response to this solicitation document and who have participated in a debriefing conference.
-Upon completing the debriefing conference, the Proposer is allowed five (5) business days to file a protest of the acquisition with the RFP Coordinator.
+Upon completing the debriefing conference, the Proposer is allowed five (5) business days to file a protest with the RFP Coordinator.
 Protests must be received by the RFP Coordinator no later than 5:00 PM, local time, in Olympia, Washington on the fifth business day following the debriefing.
-Protests must be submitted by email or facsimile, but must then be followed by the document with an original signature.
+Protests must be submitted by email.